gcshane/portfolio/README.md

-# Shane's Landing Page
+# My Portfolio

-Hello!
-Welcome to my landing page!
+Hello and welcome to my personal portfolio page!

-This project was done for the Landing Page project under the Foundations Course of The Odin Project.